littlecraft/littlecraft.github.io/_drafts/amplifier.md

 1. 6x - 2 pole 5mm pitch screw down terminal blocks (optional, but nice.
 Note: only 4 ended up in the picture below).

 ##### Chassis and heat dissipation
-1. 1x - 2x4x10 7/8" (or whatever dimensions you need) architectural aluminum stock.
+1. 1x - 4x2x0.125" x 10 7/8" (or whatever dimensions you need) architectural aluminum stock.
 1. 1x - Aluminum heatsink (optional, you can alternatively find a way to thermally bond the amplifier chip to an aluminum chassis)
 1. 1x (at least) - TO-220 thermal insulator, to electrically insulate the LM1875, but still allow it to thermally bond to the heat sink (43-77-20G)
 1. 1x - Silicone heat sink compound